facebook/flow/website/en/docs/types/generics.md

 ***Nested generic class***

-You can use type inference to constrain on nested types such as `Array<T>`.
+You can use type inference to constrain nested types such as `Array<T>`.

 ```js
 // @flow